chaendizzle/Compendium/source/robotcode/components/pid/pidcontroller0.rst

     double derivative = (old - error) * deltaTime;
     double old = error;

-    // the constant multiplier linking the integral of error to output double D = 0.01;
+    // the constant multiplier linking the derivative of error to output double D = 0.01;

 Now, our controller looks like this: